Disease Guide ·Lordosis ·2026

 Congenital Exclusion Risk

-Lordosis is a congenital developmental abnormality in most cases.
-Budget policies that exclude congenital conditions will deny coverage for all lordosis-related costs — diagnosis, pain management, and surgery alike.
-If you own a breed predisposed to lordosis, hereditary and congenital condition coverage in your policy is essential.
+Lordosis is a congenital developmental abnormality.
+Budget policies excluding congenital conditions deny all lordosis-related costs - diagnosis, pain management, surgery.
+Breed-predisposed owners need hereditary and congenital condition coverage.

 🇺🇸 US Pet Insurance Guide